oneapi-src/oneAPI-samples/DirectProgramming/C++SYCL_FPGA/ReferenceDesigns/svd/README.md

 This kernel works only with input of rank sufficient matrix (all columns are linearly independent).
 It produces an output `rank_deficent_flag` to indicate if the input matrix is not linearly independent.
 If the flag is set to 1, the result of the SVD is known to be incorrect.

 The [PCA](../pca/) reference design also uses this functor.
-A detailed explanation of the algorithm of computing eigenvalues can be found in [Eigen values and Eigen vectors computation](../pca/README.md#eigen-values-and-eigen-vectors-computation) in the PCA sample.
+A detailed explanation of the algorithm of computing eigenvalues can be found in [Eigenvalues and Eigenvectors computation](../pca/README.md#eigen-values-and-eigen-vectors-computation) in the PCA sample.

 ### Construct Output from Eigenvalues and Eigenvectors
 The functor `USVFromEigens` in `usv_from_eigens.hpp`, constructs the final outputs of SVD from the eigenvalues and eigenvectors of the input covariance matrix.